upkie/upkie/README.md

 Both Blue and Pink agents use contact as a reset flag for their integrators, to avoid over-spinning the wheels while the robot is in the air.
 Wheel odometry is part of their secondary task (after keeping the head straight), which is to stay around the same spot on the floor.

+## Spines

-### Spines
+### 👾 Bullet

-* Bullet: spawn Upkie in a [Bullet](http://bulletphysics.org/) simulation.
+Spawn Upkie in a [Bullet](http://bulletphysics.org/) simulation.
 Resetting this spine moves the robot back to its initial configuration in this world.

+### 🤖 pi3hat

-* pi3hat: spins the [mjbots pi3hat](https://mjbots.com/products/mjbots-pi3hat-r4-4b), this spine is made to be called from the onboard Raspberry Pi.
+This spine is made to be called from a Raspberry Pi with an onboard mjbots [pi3hat](https://mjbots.com/products/mjbots-pi3hat-r4-4b).
 Servos are stopped when the spine is stopped, and switch to [position mode](https://github.com/mjbots/moteus/blob/main/docs/reference.md#theory-of-operation) (which is a position-velocity-torque controller) when the spine idles.

 Check out the [spine state machine](https://tasts-robots.org/doc/vulp/classvulp_1_1spine_1_1StateMachine.html#details) for a summary of what "stop" and "idle" mean in this context.